-- 1. The Plaintiffs are granted an extension of time, nunc pro tunc, to bring this certification motion past the deadline in Rule 334.15(2)(b) of the Federal Courts Rules. - 2.
-For the purpose of this Order and in addition to definitions elsewhere in this Order, the following definitions apply and other terms in this Order have the same meaning as in the Consolidated Statement of Claim as filed on July 21, 2021: - (a) "Class" means the Removed Child Class, Jordan's Class and Family Class, collectively.
+1. The Plaintiffs are granted an extension of time, nunc pro tunc, to bring this certification motion past the deadline in Rule 334.15(2)(b) of the Federal Courts Rules.

-- (b) "Class Counsel" means Fasken Martineau Dumoulin LLP, Kugler Kandestin LLP,Miller Titerle + Co., Nahwegahbow Corbiere and Sotos LLP. - (c) "Class Members" mean all persons who are members of the Class. - (d) "Class Period" means: - (i) For the Removed Child Class members and their corresponding Family Class members, the period of time beginning on April 1, 1991 and ending on the date of this Order; and - (ii) For the Jordan's Class members and their corresponding Family Class members, the period of time beginning on December 12, 2007 and ending on the date of this Order. - (e) "Family Class" means all persons who are brother, sister, mother, father, grandmother or grandfather of a member of the Removed Child Class and/or Jordan's Class. - (f) "First Nation" and "First Nations" means Indigenous peoples in Canada, including the Yukon and the Northwest Territories, who are neither Inuit nor Métis, and includes: - (i) Individuals who have Indian status pursuant to the Indian Act, R.S.C., 1985, c.I-5 [Indian Act];
+- 2. For the purpose of this Order and in addition to definitions elsewhere in this Order, the following definitions apply and other terms in this Order have the same meaning as in the Statement of Claim: - (a) "Child Class" means all First Nations individuals who were under the applicable provincial/territorial age of majority and who, during the Class Period, did not receive (whether by reason of a denial or a gap) an essential public service or product relating to a confirmed need, or whose receipt of said service or product was delayed, on grounds, including but not limited to, lack of funding or lack of jurisdiction, or as a result of a service gap or jurisdictional dispute with another government or governmental department. - (b) "Class" means the Child Class and Family Class, collectively. - (c) "Class Counsel" means Sotos LLP, Kugler Kandestin LLP, Miller Titerle + Co., Nahwegahbow Corbiere and Fasken Martineau Dumoulin LLP. - (d) "Class Members" mean all persons who are members of the Class. - (e) "Class Period" means the period of time beginning on April 1, 1991 and ending on December 11, 2007. - (f) "Family Class" means all persons who are brother, sister, mother, father, grandmother or grandfather of a member of the Child Class.

-- (ii) Individuals who are entitled to be registered under section 6 of the IndianAct at the time of certification; - (iii) Individuals who met band membership requirements under sections 10-12 of the Indian Act and, in the case of the Removed Child Class members, have done so by the time of certification, such as where their respective First Nation community assumed control of its own membership by establishing membership rules and the individuals were found to meet the requirements under those membership rules and were included on the Band List; and - (iv) In the case of Jordan's Class members, individuals, other than those listed in sub-paragraphs (i)-(iii) above, recognized as citizens or members of their respective First Nations whether under agreement, treaties or First Nations' customs, traditions and laws. - (g) "Jordan's Class" means all First Nations individuals who were under the applicable provincial/territorial age of majority and who during the Class Period were denied a service or product, or whose receipt of a service or product was delayed or disrupted, on grounds, including but not limited to, lack of funding or lack of jurisdiction, or as a result of a jurisdictional dispute with another government or governmental department. - (h) "Removed Child Class" means all First Nations individuals who: - (i) Were under the applicable provincial/territorial age of majority at any time during the Class Period; and
+- (g) "First Nation" and "First Nations" means Indigenous peoples in Canada, including the Yukon and the Northwest Territories, who are neither Inuit nor Métis, and includes: - i.
+Individuals who have Indian status pursuant to the Indian Act, R.S.C.,1985, c.I-5 [Indian Act]; - ii.
+Individuals who are entitled to be registered under section 6 of the IndianAct at the time of certification; - iii.
+Individuals who met band membership requirements under sections 10-12 of the Indian Act, such as where their respective First Nation community assumed control of its own membership by establishing membership rules and the individuals were found to meet the requirements under those membership rules and were included on the Band List; and - iv.
+Individuals, other than those listed in sub-paragraphs (i)-(iii) above, recognized as citizens or members of their respective First Nations whether under agreement, treaties or First Nations' customs, traditions and laws by the date of trial or resolution otherwise of this action. - 3.
+This proceeding is hereby certified as a class proceeding against the Defendant pursuant to Rule 334.16(1) of the Federal Courts Rules. - 4.
+The Class shall consist of the Child Class and Family Class, all as defined herein.